Yagogc/tray-test/README.md

 To quickly check the app functionality, after the yarn installation, run `yarn e2e:open:prod`.

 This will open a Cypress and run the tests covering some of the functionality of the website against the live app at tray.yago.pw
-Cypress have a time machine, so it's poosible to go back into the different steps covered by the tests.
+Cypress has a time machine, so it's poosible to go back into the different steps covered by the tests.

 Note: Remember not to use a browser in Incongnito.

+### Instructions

+When using the application, on the second page of the registry, if you select the second checkbox option the form submission will fail on demand.
+While that checkbox is uncheck, any other combination will submit successfully.

 ### Available Scripts